hyoshioka0128/Devices-docs/surface/authorized-service-providers.md

 Non-Reseller ASPs (designated by an asterisk * on this page) partner with Resellers as non-competing entities, focusing solely on providing repair services.
 This distinction ensures that Resellers can collaborate comfortably with Non-Reseller ASPs without concerns about competition.
 Resellers have the flexibility to either white label the Non-Reseller ASP repair services or have ASPs work directly with customers, depending on the business arrangement.
 This partnership model supports seamless repair services while preserving the Reseller's relationship with the customer.

+### Consumer ASPs vs. Commercial ASPs

+- **Consumer ASPs**: Consumer Authorized Service Providers (ASPs) are repair partners with physical stores where individual customers can bring devices for service.
+They typically support repairs for both consumer and commercial devices but are primarily oriented toward consumer-grade repairs.
+These providers may also have limitations in handling large-scale commercial service needs.

+- **Commercial ASPs**: Commercial Authorized Service Providers (ASPs) specialize in working with enterprise customers, schools, federal organizations, and small-to-medium businesses.
+These providers are equipped to handle high-volume repair needs and offer services tailored to the unique requirements of commercial segments.
+They may also provide onsite repair options for large-scale deployments or managed service agreements.

 ## Global ASP network

 The growing ASP network consists of more than 160 locations.
 Select your region to explore available ASPs: